breedx2/futel-usage-viz/README.md

 **NOTE**: Event names are filtered _before_ normalization.
-So, if the raw data contains both `Foo` and `fOo` and you want to exclude them both, you should omit them both from `good-metric-names.json`.
+So, if the raw data contains both `Foo` and `fOo` and you want to exclude them both, you should omit them both from `good-metric-names.json`...even if an normalization alias exists.

 # saving graphs / making a pdf